 See Dr. Gaudet's Libido Recovery.)

 Even though men may be wired differently, many are every bit as hungry for intimate, multidimensional connection as women.
 If they can open up and not feel threatened, they will love the effect it has on their relationships.
 The "honeymoon" period, those first few charged months, doesn't last forever, but at the same time libido and length of years with a partner need not be an inverse relationship.
 Many couples who expand their intimacy find that their sexual relationship improves.
 They learn that one partner doesn't have to submit to the other's sex drive.
 The compromise that comes instead becomes a kind of dance.

 Part of the work of reawakening libido is purely sensual: noticing the way the spring air or a silk scarf feels against your skin, reveling in the smell of a partner's skin or hair.
 The process also involves discovering your body's natural rhythms.
 You may feel more sexual mid-month, or you may have weeks-long cycles.
 But the work is also the reward.
 When you recognize and respect your deepest rhythms, when you feed your body what it loves and don't force it to act "on command," your body will feel acknowledged and respond accordingly.
 Your libido will take care of itself.

-Text by Dr. Tracy Gaudet
+Dr. Tracy Gaudet